kkanzelmeyer/alfred-server-raspberrypi/README.md

 #### Summary

-Project Alfred implements a client / server synchronous data model, where the server and all clients maintain a synchronous state of all connected devices.
-This model is sometimes referred to as the "repository pattern".
-The application implements this pattern by maintaining a run time data model on the server and on each client.
-The nominal operational structure is as follows:
+Project Alfred implements a repository pattern, where the server and all clients maintain a synchronous state of all connected devices.
+The application implements this pattern by maintaining a run time data model on the server and on each client, and clients / servers keep each other in sync through messages.
+The nominal operational flow is as follows:

 *On the Server:*
 1. Input is detected on the Pi
 2. Device is updated in Data Model
 3. Message is sent to each client containing updated device date

 *On the client:*
 1. Message is received from the server
 2. Device is updated in Data Model
 3. Client does something with the new data model (updates display, etc)